akanadocs/docs-test/cm/howto/howto_control_doc_file_visibility.md

 description: A how to guide for using licenses to control the visibility of documentation files
 product: cm
 category: learn
-sub-nav-class: API Documentation
+subcategory: API Documentation
-weight: 4
+weight: 5
 type: page
 nav-title: File Visibility
+no-catalog: true
 ---

 ## How to Control Document File Visibility in the Default Theme